serghiou/best-of-data-science/best-of-r.md

 **[rticles.](https://github.com/rstudio/rticles)** Package.
 Vignette.
 Use templates to create articles written in a format appropriate for multiple journals of interest.
 I have not used this package yet, but it is recommended by RStudio.

+**[vitae.](https://www.r-bloggers.com/vitae-dynamic-cvs-with-r-markdown/)** Tutorial.
+Package.
+A package designed to help construct and update CVs quickly, without the fuss usually required to update one.
+I have not tried this one out, but it looks promising!

 ## Interface with other languages